A Revisit of Hashing Algorithms for Approximate Nearest Neighbor Search: Search with A Hash Index

 \section{Search with A Hash Index}

 A hashing algorithm transforms the real vectors to binary codes.
 The binary codes can then be used as a hash index for online search.
-The general procedure of searching with a hash index is as follows (Suppose the user submit a query $q$ and ask for $K$ neighbors of the query): \begin{enumerate} \item The search system encodes the query to a binary code $b$ use the hash functions. \item The search system finds $L$ points which are closest to $b$ in terms of the hamming distance. \item The search system performs a scan within the $L$ points, returns the top $K$ points which are closet to $q$. \end{enumerate} This procedure is summarized in Algorithm \ref{alg:hashingsearch}, and there is only one parameter $L$ which can be used to control the accuracy-efficiency trade-off.
-Line 1 and 3 are very straightforward, and nothing needs to be discussed.
-However, it can be tricky in implementing line 2.
-There are two popular procedures to complete the task in line 2.
-We named them hash bucket search approach (Algorithm \ref{alg:hashBucket}) and hamming ranking approach (Algorithm \ref{alg:hammingRanking}).
+The general procedure of searching with a hash index is as follows (Suppose the user submit a query $q$ and ask for $K$ neighbors of the query): \begin{enumerate} \item The search system encodes the query to a binary code $b$ use the hash functions. \item The search system finds $L$ points which are closest to $b$ in terms of the Hamming distance. \item The search system performs a scan within the $L$ points, returns the top $K$ points which are closet to $q$. \end{enumerate} This procedure is summarised in Algorithm \ref{alg:hashingsearch}, and there is one parameter $L$ which can be used to control the accuracy-efficiency trade-off.
+Based on this search procedure, we can see that the time of searching with a hash index contains three parts \cite{Jin2014Fast}: